<p>Contact: Dr. Malik Burnett, 443-821-0260 or Tony Newman, 646-335-5384</p>

 D.C.
 Councilmembers are holding a joint public hearing today on legislation introduced earlier this year that would establish a system that legalizes, taxes and regulates marijuana in the nation’s capital.

-The hearing will specifically examine sections six through nine of the “Marijuana Legalization and Regulation Act of 2013” (Council Bill #20-466), and will take place today at 11am in Room 500 of the D.C.
-Council Chambers located at 1350 Pennsylvania Avenue, N.W. in Washington, D.C.
-Advocates will provide testimony in support of using the proceeds from legalization towards rebuilding the communities harmed by the war on drugs.
+The hearing will take place today at 10am in Room 500 of the D.C.
+Council Chambers at 1350 Pennsylvania Avenue, N.W. in Washington, D.C.
+Advocates will provide testimony in support of using the proceeds from legalization toward rebuilding the communities most harmed by the war on drugs.

-“The D.C.
-Council has a unique opportunity to create a new model marijuana legalization in a racial justice context,” said Dr. Malik Burnett, Policy Manager with the Drug Policy Alliance.
+“Last year the D.C.
+Council passed the most progressive marijuana decriminalization bill in the country, and it now has the opportunity to set a new high water mark for marijuana legalization in a racial justice context,” said Dr. Malik Burnett, Policy Manager with the Drug Policy Alliance.
 “Considering that the war on drugs has been devastating in D.C.’s communities of color, we need to reinvest the proceeds generated from marijuana legalization toward restoring them.”

-Washington D.C. leads the country in per capita marijuana arrests, doubling that of any other U.S. state.
-Ninety-one percent of all marijuana arrests are of black people.
-Between 2001 and 2010, while the number of white people arrested for marijuana has stayed about the same, the number of black people arrested increased to 4,908 from 3,228.
-Young black men are 10 times more likely to be arrested for drug law violations than white ones, even though white people use and sell marijuana at similar rates.
+Washington D.C. has led the country in per capita marijuana arrests, doubling that of any other U.S. state — and 91% of the arrests were of black people.
+Between 2001 and 2010, while the number of white people arrested for marijuana stayed about the same, the number of black people arrested increased to 4,908 from 3,228.
+In D.C., young black men are 10 times more likely to be arrested for drug law violations than white ones, even though white people use and sell marijuana at similar rates.